Chakma Autonomous District Council

-The Chakma Autonomous District Council (CADC) is an autonomous council for the Chakma people living in the south-western part of Mizoram, India.
-It covers the Tuichawng (Chawngte) subdivision of Lawngtlai district.
 Its headquarters is at Kamalanagar.
 The Chakma people has been demanding to change the status of the Chakma Autonomous District Council into a Union territory under the name Chakmaland.

-The Chakma Autonomous District Council was formed under the Sixth schedule of the Constitution of India on 29 April 1972.
-The Council is the replication of the state assembly and exercises executive power over specially allotted departments.
+The CADC was formed under the Sixth schedule of the Constitution of India on 29 April 1972.
+The council is the replication of the state assembly and exercises executive power over specially allotted departments.
 It is one of the three Autonomous District Councils of Mizoram state in North-East India.
 It is an autonomous council for ethnic Chakma people living in South-Western Mizoram bordering Bangladesh and Myanmar.
 There is also a growing demand for 'Chakmaland' union territory.

+Etymology

+The name Chakma derives from the Chakma people, the primary inhabitants of this autonomous region.
+The term "Chakma" is believed to have historical roots, possibly deriving from the Sanskrit word "Sakya", referencing the followers of Buddha, as the Chakmas have strong historical and cultural ties to Buddhism.

 History

 In 1954 the Central and Assam governments established a regional council, the Pawi Lakher Regional Council (PLRC), for the Lakhers (aka Mara) and the Pawis (aka Lai), in which a large number of Chakmas also resided.
 However, the PLRC could not function properly right from its inception as there was no common communication language among the three tribal communities to understand each other.
-The first meeting was held without understanding each other’s language.
+The first meeting was held without understanding each other's language.
 Consequently, in 1958 the Maras boycotted PLRC meetings.
-In 1972, to resolve the issue the PLRC was divided into three regional councils and upgraded to 3 district councils for Maras, Lais and Chakmas.
+In 1972, to resolve the issue the PLRC was divided into three regional councils and upgraded to 3 district councils for Maras, Lais and Chakmas: Mara Autonomous District Council (MADC), Lai Autonomous District Council (LADC) and CADC.

+While MADC remained under a single district of Saiha, CADC and LADC were accommodated under the Lawngtlai district with the district headquarters at Lawngtlai.
+The then Chakma leaders of the Mizo District Council and Pawi-Lakher Regional Council actively engaged themselves with the Government of Assam and the Government at the centre for the creation of an autonomous council for the Chakmas of Mizoram with the inclusion of all Chakma inhabited areas which presently remains outside CADC.
+Unfortunately only the portion under Pawi-Lakher Regional council got considered.
+Out of that also many Chakma inhabited villages along the eastern bank of river Tuichawng were not considered under CADC.
+Thus two-third of the Chakmas of Mizoram had to remain outside the council.